rmitsch/univie-business-intelligence/exercises/1/readme.md

   * All other date fields are assumed to reflect one operation each.
 Both operation and stay in the hospital are, in line with the assumptions made above to allow for identification and rectification of those insufficiently specified timeframes.
-* Diagnoses are assumed to have been made at the same time as their latest related examination.
+* Diagnoses are assumed to have been made at the same time as the latest necessary examination.

 **2. Integrate the data into the given data integration model from Figure 1.
 (4 points)**